dzen-dhall/dzen-dhall/README.md

 	  UsedMem="''${TMP[ 2 ]}"
 	  echo "$((UsedMem * 100 / TotalMem))"
 	  ''
-	  -- ^ And a multiline string with script contents
+	  -- ^ And a multiline string containing a bash script

-let swapUsage
+-- A bar that shows how much swap is used: let swapUsage
 	: Bar
 	= bash